How to Monitor Caching Database Performance

 • Throughput: the rate of commands processed per second

-• Key Evictions: the number of keys removed by Redis due to memory constraints
+• Key Evictions: the number of keys removed by Caching due to memory constraints

-• Memory Fragmentation: the ratio of the memory allocated by the operating system to Redis to the memory used by Redis
+• Memory Fragmentation: the ratio of the memory allocated by the operating system to Caching to the memory used by Caching

 • Cache Hit Ratio: the ratio of keyspace hits to the number of keyspace hits and misses, which is a measure of cache usage efficiency